-2) FS review
+1) FS review

-The Project Team also concluded the FS review process which involved an updated costing exercise, using independent technical experts to evaluate the Stage One Project development costs.
+The Project Team concluded an FS review process which involved an updated costing exercise, using independent technical experts to evaluate the Stage One Project development costs.
 This resulted in confirmation that the Project's 2014 FS cost estimates remain reliable in today's market environment.

-3) Ore Reserve Statement Update
+2) Ore Reserve Statement Update

-The Project Team have completed a process to update the Ore Reserve estimate.
-The Zanaga Project's 2.1 billion tonne Ore Reserve estimate has been re-stated by SRK and updated based on market pricing as of 31 December 2020.
+The Project Team completed a process to update the Ore Reserve estimate.
+The Zanaga Project's 2.1 billion tonne Ore Reserve estimate was re-stated by SRK and updated based on market pricing as of 31 December 2020, and announced in May 2021.